On the Power of Automata Minimization in Reactive Synthesis: Introduction

-We present two approaches for performing the final determinization step in Brzozowski's algorithm: one explicit using routines implemented in the SPOT automata library~\cite{spot}, and one symbolic which converts the reversed automaton directly into a fully-symbolic representation.
-The benefit of the symbolic approach is that it avoids constructing the semi-symbolic DFA, which may be exponentially larger than its fully-symbolic representation.
-On the other hand, this also means that the DFA is converted to the fully-symbolic representation before removing the unreachable states, which can lead to this representation being more complex than necessary.
-After the fully-symbolic representation is constructed, computing the reachable states serves only to reduce the search space during synthesis, but does not reduce the size of the representation.
+We present two approaches for performing the final determinization step in Brzozowski's algorithm: an explicit approach, using routines implemented in the SPOT automata library~\cite{spot}, and a symbolic approach, which converts the reversed automaton directly into a fully symbolic DFA.
+The benefit of the fully symbolic approach is that it avoids constructing the semi-symbolic DFA, which may be exponentially larger than its fully-symbolic representation.
+On the other hand, this also means that the \DFA is converted to the fully-symbolic representation before removing the unreachable states, which can lead to this representation being more complex than necessary.
+After the fully symbolic representation is constructed, computing the reachable states serves only to reduce the search space during synthesis, but does not reduce the size of the representation.
+While symbolic determinization has been discussed in prior works~\cite{ArmoniEFKV05,MorgensternS08}, the role that symbolic determinization can play in the framework of \ltlf~\cite{ZTLPV17,BLTV} and the impact it may have on algorithmic performance has not been investigated yet.